An objection is not a rejection; it is simply a request for more information. - Bo Bennett

 - Dig deep and probe with questions based on your research.
 Don’t give up if your initial questions don’t uncover anything meaningful.
 Explore different possibilities as you might discover needs and possibilities that you initially dismissed.

 - Conversely, don’t go down the first rabbit hole you find.
 If you discover something early, don’t stop there; continue to dig deep and find the root cause of the need (the 5 Why's is a technique that works well).
 Discover all the possible needs to create the most value and the most robust solution.

 Lack of Urgency

-This one drives me crazy.
 You build the relationship, develop trust, have the right chemistry, know you can help, the client knows you can help, and money is not an issue.
-However, the prospect can’t move the project forward – they have a full plate and are waiting for the “right time.”
+However, the prospect can’t move the project forward—they have a full plate and are waiting for the "right time."

-When this happens you have not demonstrated the impact of your solution well enough.
+When this happens, you haven't demonstrated the impact of your solution well enough.
 Help the prospect see the value of how you can help by focusing on these two types of impact:

 - Emotional impact.
 People buy with their hearts and justify with their heads.
 The emotional impact of a solution is just as important as the numbers.
-To uncover the emotional drivers, focus on those things the prospect wants to achieve – we call these aspirations.
-Aspirations go beyond the pain, those things the prospect must change, and focus on the things he would like to change and the potential rewards associated with getting this done.
-The reward could come in the form of a promotion, accolades, or a bonus because the division is over-performing or a new product or service line was conceived.
+To uncover the emotional drivers, focus on what the prospect wants to achieve.
+Aspirations go beyond the pain, those things the prospect must change, and focuses on the things the buyer wants to change and the potential rewards associated with doing them.
+The reward could come in the form of a promotion, accolades, better work-life balance, or a bonus because the division is exceeding expectations.
 Paint this aspirational picture by focusing on these key questions:

 - If you’re able to do this, what would happen to your financial situation?